DINA-Web/dina-collections-data-model-use-cases/sequence/08-Import_raw_sequence.md

 - Have a sequence file in ab1 format

 ## Course of events
-1. The user selects the PCR batch/reaction tube (?)
+1. The user selects the sequence reaction
 1. The user selects the raw sequence file to import

 ## Alternative paths